mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 value.
 The parameter n could be a distance or an angle depending on the specified context as shown below.

+If specified:
-If specified, SIDE *applies a translation to the rotation axis of the detector perpendicular to the plane of the detector*.
-RADIUS *increases the apparent radius from the rotation axis of the detector to the active plane*.
+- SIDE *applies a translation to the rotation axis of the detector perpendicular to the plane of the detector*.
+- RADIUS *increases the apparent radius from the rotation axis of the detector to the active plane*.

-# David how are the X/Y/ZTILT commands defined?
+# (TODO) David how are the X/Y/ZTILT commands defined?
 What values are they modifying?

 ..  code-block:: none